elvaraelvara/Password-Manager/README.md

 🔐 **Privacy-Oriented**
 No external dependencies or third-party storage—your data remains safe and under your control at all times.

-🚀 **Easy to Deploy and Maintain**
-With a simple setup process and clear documentation, getting started with this password manager is quick and hassle-free.

-Stay secure and organized while keeping your sensitive information protected.
-**Your passwords, your security!** 🔑

 ## Project setup
 ```